strabos/topaz-project/README.md

 ## API and Data Sample
 [API:] (https://api.collection.cooperhewitt.org/rest/)
-API endpoint that grabs colors based off Object ID of one of the museum objects:
+API endpoint that grabs colors based off Object ID of one of the museum objects.
+There will be a function that string interpolates the color input and a Math.random function which will produce a number from 1-10 that will act as the "page number".
+The API endpoint for the event listener will contain two parameters which are string interpolated.
 ```
     "object_id": "18345487",
     "colors": [